 This sharing gives content an exponential, virtually infinite reach.
 Indeed, something shared years ago can still catch on years later to reach viral status.

 Another piece of TikTok’s success pie is content discovery.
 It’s simple, intuitive and automatic.
-Beyond the personalization of the For You page, you can browse specific words, hashtags and audio clips.
+Beyond the personalisation of the For You page, you can browse specific words, hashtags and audio clips.

 And once you find the videos you like, it’s just as easy to add it to your watch list.
-Follow your favorite creators, find others like them and favorite them to watch again later.
+Follow your favourite creators, find others like them and favourite them to watch again later.

 This TikTok model works well for enterprises.
 You select content for your customers based on what you know about them.
 They like or follow content based on what they enjoy, which further enriches your first-party data and your understanding of what they want.

 If creating TikTok-like experiences that check off all the boxes above seems challenging, it doesn’t have to be.
 Enterprises need a scalable way to create these experiences and deliver them to customers seamlessly and fast, and Idomoo provides the cutting-edge video platform to do just that.

 With our video platform, enterprises can craft videos that yield high engagement and better business results.
 We help close the gap between the less-than-stellar customer experience brands have now and the TikTok-like experience that users want.